StarRocks/starrocks/docs/en/administration/BE_configuration.md

 #### max_cumulative_compaction_num_singleton_deltas

 - **Default:** 1000
-- **Description:** The maximum number of segments merged in a single Cumulative Compaction.
+- **Description:** The maximum number of segments that can be merged in a single Cumulative Compaction.
+You can reduce this value if OOM occurs during compaction.

 #### max_compaction_candidate_num

 - **Default:** 40960
-- **Description:** The maximum number of compaction candidate tablets.
-If it is too large, it will cause high memory usage and CPU load consumption.
+- **Description:** The maximum number of candidate tablets for compaction.
+If the value is too large, it will cause high memory usage and high CPU load.

 #### update_compaction_check_interval_seconds

-- **Default:** 60 seconds
+- **Default:** 60
-- **Description:** The time interval at which to check the Update Compaction of the Primary Key table.
+- **Description:** The time interval at which to check Update Compaction for Primary Key tables.

 #### update_compaction_num_threads_per_disk